 B. Identification of School Teams

-The district has created a District-wide School Safety Team consisting of, but not limited to, representatives of the School Board, teachers, administrators, nurses, emergency services including police and fire officials, communications, facilities, transportation, information technology services, counseling services and school safety personnel.
+The district has created a District-wide School Safety Team consisting of, but not limited to, representatives of the School Board, teachers, administrators, nurses, emergency services including police and fire officials, communications, facilities, transportation (including a bus driver and bus monitor), information technology services, counseling services and school safety personnel.

 C. Concept of Operations